rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 Also Added Update method in the ProductRepository Class.
 Added Product to the UnitOfWork and IUnitOfWork.
 Build the Project.
 No errors!

+1913
+Created ProductController.cs in the Area/Admin/Controllers and update it with the given code.

+1931
+Created ProductVM.cs file in ViewModels Folder and installed Microsoft.AspNetCore.Mvc.ViewFeatures Package.

+1949
+Modify the ProductController.cs with Upsert calls to the ProductVM View Model.
+Also modified the API Call.

+2003
+Added product.js file in the wwwroot>js folder.

+2009
+Added an Index View named Index.cshtml in the Areas/Views/Product.

+2014
+Updated Index.cshtml of Product.

+2019
+Updated the product.js file same as category.js.

+2021
+Modified the _Layout.cshtml with adding a link of Product.
+Run the application and when I click the Product then it displayed but at the end find an exception.